G-Gowtham/ARIS/README.md

  #                                                           Repositories info

-* ARIS-model           --- over 3d Hardware case for our Module
+* ARIS-model           --- 3d model of the Hardware case for our Module

 * Aris-executable      --- portable Windows executable application (click aris.bat to run)